The Benefits to Christians From Jesus’ Death on the Cross

 To walk in newness of life is to live like someone who’s been raised from the dead.
 You were once dead in sin.
 Now you’re alive in Christ.
 So walk like it—free, bold, forgiven, and full of hope.

-• Romans 5:10: “For if, when we were enemies, we were reconciled to God by the death of his Son…”
+“For if, when we were enemies, we were reconciled to God by the death of his Son…” — Romans 5:10 (KJV)

 • 1 Peter 1:18-19: “Ye were redeemed… with the precious blood of Christ…”